Punjabi clothing: Phulkari

+There is reference to Phulkari in ancient texts, folk legends, and literature of Punjab.
+In Harishcharitra, the biography of the Emperor Harshavardhana (590-647 CE), the last ruler of great ancient Indian Vardhana empire, the seventh-century chronicler Bana wrote, "Some people were embroidering flowers and leaves on the cloth from the reverse side," which is a technical description of Phulkari embroidery.
+However, the earliest reference to the word Phulkari is in Punjabi literature in the 18th century Waris Shah's version of Heer Ranjha (a legendary Punjabi tragic romance) which describes the wedding trousseau of the female protagonist Heer and lists various clothing items with Phulkari embroidery.
+The first extensive English publication on Phulkari was by Flora Annie Steel in 1880 where she describes the various styles and exhibited the varieties in picture form.
+In its present form, Phulkari embroidery has been popular since the 15th century.
+Pal (1960) believes that no matter its origin, Phulkari work is distinctive and uniquely Punjabi.

 Luanchari

 Luanchari is a full-dress made of two parts stitched together: the upper part is the choli and the lower is the lehanga.
 It is traditional garment worn by Gaddis of Himachal Pradesh.

 Punjabi ghuttana

 The Punjabi ghuttana was popular with women and men in the Punjab region, a type of pajama which is shorter than the full length pajama, and is tight and ends at the calf.
 Its variation is still worn in Jammu.

 Churidar pajama

-The use of the churidar is traditionally associated with the northern regions of the sub-continent.
+The use of the Churidar is traditionally associated with the northern regions of the sub-continent.
 Although there is no consensus as to its origins, the churidar pajama was adopted by the former princely families.
 In the Punjab region however, its use was amongst the general population.

-For people of the Punjab region, the churidar pajama which forms part of the traditional attire of men and women in Punjab is a combination of the tight suthan of the Punjab region, the churidar suthan of the Punjab's hill area, and the traditional Dogri suthan which ends in loose bangles (and is more of a loose pajama as the suthan has to have a tight band at the ankles).
-Accordingly, the churidar pajama is believed to be derived from the suthan.
 The Churidar is popular all over the sub-continent and was developed in the Punjab region, and is associated with the Punjab.
 The churidar pajama can be of any colour but traditionally is of sussi (cotton) material, in blue with vertical stripes.

 The churidar pajama is also known as the (full length) ghuttana.
 When soldiers from Lucknow travelled to the British Punjab province, they saw the long ghuttana pajama and adopted its use in Lucknow during the 19th century.